pingcap/docs-cn/faq/manage-cluster-faq.md

 ## TiDB testing

+This section describes common problems you might encounter during TiDB testing, their causes, and solutions.

 ### What is the performance test result for TiDB using Sysbench?

 At the beginning, many users tend to do a benchmark test or a comparison test between TiDB and MySQL.
 We have also done a similar official test and find the test result is consistent at large, although the test data has some bias.
 Because the architecture of TiDB differs greatly from MySQL, it is hard to find a benchmark point.
 The suggestions are as follows: